The Basler Münster Millennium

 However, the foundations of the Münster are about 200 years older than the year of consecration.
 Nothing is known about this Carolingian church, only that it was built during the time of Bishop Haito (763-836), who was also abbot of the Reichenau monastery.

-The cathedral suffered from the iconoclasm of 1529, although precious objects have been saved, such as the Golden Altar of Henry II (the original is in Paris, Cluny museum).
-The Golden Altar will return to Basel in the autumn of 2019 (at the occasion of the exposition Gold and Glory (10 October 2019) in the Historical Museum).
-This museum has a copy of the Golden Altar (Klein Klingental Museum also).
+The cathedral suffered from the iconoclasm of 1529, although precious objects have been saved, such as the Golden Altar of Henry II (the original is in Paris, the Cluny museum).

-Many cathedrals never finished their towers or even have just one.
-Saint George is also prominently depicted, as well as Henry II and Kunigunde, in the late Gothic style.
-Today’s Münster is the cathedral of the year 1500, without the bishop, who left to Porrentruy in 1525, and as an Evangelist Church.
+Many cathedrals never finished their towers or have just one tower.
 The Klein Klingental Museum in Basel shows this (construction) history.
-The commemoration of one millennium Münster will take place on May 26th.
 (Source: D. Schwinn Schürmann, H.-R. Meier, E. Schmidt, Das Basler Münster, Basel 2006).